top of page

-Study is a unique and essential aspect of Dominican contemplative life.
-It is not primarily a gathering of information but reflective reading and the contemplation of truth that nourishes prayer and permeates our entire life.
-Study of sacred truth, especially in Scripture, is an integral part of our Dominican vocation and serves as an indispensable source of nourishment for unceasing prayer and transfiguration into Christ.
+Study is an essential aspect of the Dominican contemplative life.
+It is not primarily a gathering of information, but reflective reading and the contemplation of truth that nourishes prayer and permeates our entire life.
+Study of sacred truth, especially the Scriptures, is an integral part of our Dominican vocation and serves as an indispensable source of nourishment for unceasing prayer and transfiguration into Christ.

 The confines of the cloister lead the nun to go deeper into the meaning of God’s love and will, where our concern for the welfare of our brothers and sisters extends to a world far beyond the walls of the monastery.